 An outdoor faucet leak is usually attributed to a washer that has broken or become so brittle over the years it is no longer doing its part to stop the flow of water.
 If you have everything reassembled and the faucet is still leaking, then the problem may be coming from the handle.
 Repeat the same process as outlined above, except this time replace the washer at the bottom of the handle.
 Again, you may need a spray lubricant and a pair of pliers to get the hardware loose.
 We will caution you to not over tighten any part of the faucet assembly.
 While it may seem like tighter is better when it comes to plumbing, too much strain on the washers could break them or create the opposite effect, actually allowing more water to escape.

 Outdoor Faucet Replacement

-If despite your best efforts, or the best efforts of your plumber to repair the leaking faucet it may be time to install a replacement.
+What do you do if you need to replace your outdoor faucet?
+If despite your best efforts, or the best efforts of your plumber to repair the leaking faucet, it may be time to install an outside faucet replacement.
 The metal on an outdoor faucet can become rusted, corroded, or even crack after years of use, making it impossible to repair by simply replacing the washers.
-On average, an outdoor faucet will cost anywhere from $100 - $300 to replace, and once the new faucet is in hand, the installation process is fairly quick.
-Outdoor faucet repair and replacement can be complicated if you lack the right tools or knowledge to complete the job, especially if the leak becomes a deeper problem that affects the indoor plumbing as well.
+On average, to replace an outdoor faucet will cost anywhere from $100 - $300, and once the new faucet is in hand, the installation process is fairly quick.
+Outdoor faucet replacement can be complicated if you lack the right tools or knowledge to complete the job, especially if the leak becomes a deeper problem that affects the indoor plumbing as well.
 For helpful service and a knowledgeable team, contact Jolly Plumbing!

 Is A Hose Bib and Spigot The Same Thing?